Walsall Healthcare Trust provides Audiology and Hearing Aid services for children from 0 to 16 years of age.

 All babies in England are offered screening tests for hearing at, or soon after, birth.
-More details about the newborn hearing screening programme can be accessed on the NHS website here
+Learn more about the newborn hearing screening programme (external website).

 If your baby is referred from the hearing screen you will be offered an appointment in audiology.
-There is more information available here about this so that you know what to expect – Click Here
+There is more information available here about this so that you know what to expect.

 We use a range of methods to assess hearing.
 You can find out more about this here from the NHS website – Click Here